How to Make Pumpkin Spice Whipped Body Butter: Easy Fall DIY Recipe

 This chilling phase is key to getting that irresistible whipped texture.
 You want it set enough to whip, but still soft enough for the beaters to sink in.
 A partial set traps tiny air bubbles when whipped, giving you that fluffy, cloud-like texture.

-Tip: If you forget and it hardens too much, let it sit at room temperature for a few minutes or set the bowl over warm water for 30 seconds to soften.to soften slightly before whipping.
+Pro Tip: If you forget and it hardens too much, let it sit at room temperature for a few minutes or set the bowl over warm water for 30 seconds to soften.to soften slightly before whipping.

-Whip Until Light And Fluffy
+Step 3: Whip Until Light And Fluffy

-Using a hand mixer or stand mixer, whip the chilled mixture for 5–7 minutes, until it becomes airy, smooth, and doubles in volume.
+Using a hand mixer or stand mixer, whip the chilled mixture for 5–7 minutes, until airy, smooth, and doubled in volume.
+Start on low, then increase to medium-high for 2–4 minutes.
+Scrape down the bowl once or twice so all the contents get whipped.

-This is where the magic happens – the mixture transforms into a silky, cloud-like body butter.
+This is where the magic happens.
+Whipping transforms the mixture into a silky, cloud-like body butter.
+After whipping, it should look like whipped cream and hold soft peaks.

 Don’t overwhip to the point of collapse or greasiness.
 Stop when it looks airy and velvety.